Health Benefits of Fermented Foods

 HEALTHY ITEMS FOR YOUR MEDITERRANEAN DIET MEAL SPREAD

-- Small bowls of fermented vegetables, pickles and sauerkraut, and olives.
+Small bowls of fermented vegetables, pickles and sauerkraut

 Sometimes you just want to open the fridge and munch.